-KYTHNOS TRAVEL GUIDE
+TRAVEL GUIDE TO KYTHNOS

 MORE ABOUT KYTHNOS GREECE

-Sitting on the western part of the Cyclades, in the heart of the Aegean sea, Kythnos Greece is arguably one of the most beautiful islands close to Athens.
+Lying on the western part of the Cyclades, in the heart of the Aegean sea, Kythnos Greece is unarguably one of the most beautiful islands close to Athens.

-Wandering around the picturesque villages of Kythnos, you’ll come across corners embellished with flowers, whitewashed houses, traditional taverns, windmills, and fountains.
+Wandering around the picturesque villages, you’ll come across corners embellished with flowers, whitewashed houses, traditional taverns, windmills, and fountains.
 The scenery is magical!

-Loutra Kythnos, one of the most popular Kythnos villages, is known for its thermal springs.
-Rich in iron and sulfur, Kythnos thermal springs have many healing properties, thus they are perfect for a free spa treatment!
+Loutra, one of the most popular villages, is known for its thermal springs.
+Rich in iron and sulfur, the thermal springs have many healing properties, thus they are perfect for a free spa treatment!

-The coastline of Kythnos is dotted with 99 beaches in total!
-Kythnos beaches stand out for their natural beauty.
-From shingle to sandy and from organized to unspoiled, all Kythnos beaches have a relaxing ambiance and are ideal for swimming.
+The coastline of the island is dotted with many beaches that stand out for their natural beauty!
+From shingle to sand and from organized to unspoiled, all beaches have a relaxing ambiance and are ideal for swimming.

 PHOTOS OF KYTHNOS / SHARE YOUR EXPERIENCES

-HOW TO GET TO KYTHNOS?
+HOW TO GET THERE & MOVE AROUND?

 The island is only accessible by ferry.
 There are ferries to Kythnos from Piraeus and Lavrion ports in Athens but also from other islands of the Aegean sea.
-The closest airport to Kythnos is in Athens.
+The closest airport is in Athens.

 The beach of Kolona is the most famous in Kythnos, with exotic waters, sandy shore and secluded atmosphere.
 It can be accessed though a track road or by boat.